Hennessy-Milner Theorems via Galois Connections: Concluding Remarks, Related and Future Work

-Coalgebraists familiar with fibrations/indexed category \cite{jacobs-fibrations} will recognize the Galois connection between the fibres of two indexed categories: one modelling the logical universe, the other behavioural universe on the state space of a coalgebra.
-Indeed, Klin in his PhD thesis \cite{k:coalg-process-equivalence} has explored this adjoint situation $\alphab\dashv\gammab$ (cf.\thinspace Section~\ref{sec:bisimilarity}); note behavioural metrics were not treated in \cite{k:coalg-process-equivalence}.
+Coalgebraists familiar with fibrations/indexed categories \cite{jacobs-fibrations} will recognize the Galois connection between the fibres of two indexed categories: one modelling the logical universe, the other behavioural universe on the state space of a coalgebra.
+Indeed, Klin in his PhD thesis \cite{k:coalg-process-equivalence} has explored this adjoint situation $\alphab\dashv\gammab$ (cf.\thinspace Section~\ref{sec:bisimilarity}); note that behavioural metrics were not treated in \cite{k:coalg-process-equivalence}.
 The two approaches diverge in the treatment of closures especially in the context of decorated traces.
 In this paper, closures are always induced as monad from the adjoint situation and to handle (decorated) trace equivalences we consider the adjoint situation $\alphat\dashv\gammat$ since the closure $\cb$ is not sound w.r.t.\thinspace (decorated) trace equivalence.
 In Klin's approach, on the contrary, the adjunction $\alphab\dashv\gammab$ used to characterize bisimilarity is fixed (even for decorated trace equivalences), but the notion of closure is left parametric \cite[Definition~3.31]{k:coalg-process-equivalence}.
-Our new insight in the qualitative case is that the closure is naturally induced by the Galois connection and the characterization of fixpoint preservation is a fundamental ingredient. \todo[color=green!20]{B: Here there was a sentence on how we could handle 2-nested simulation equivalence more easily.
-But since we deleted this, I removed the sentence.}
+Our new insight in the qualitative case is that the closure is naturally induced by the Galois connection and the characterization of fixpoint preservation is a fundamental ingredient.